 At our fully-accessible studios in Midtown Cleveland, the School of Dancing Wheels is a multi-arts school that offers classes throughout the week from September through June for individuals of all abilities, ages 3 & up.
-The School of Dancing Wheels now offers our physically integrated dance classes both in-studio and online.
-We are practicing strict health and safety procedures at all times while in-studio at 3030 Euclid Avenue in order protect all of our students and families against the current COVID-19 novel coronavirus.
-Please read more about our Spring Session 2023 schedule, registration, classes, tuition, and COVID-19 health & safety practices below!
+The School of Dancing Wheels offers our physically integrated dance classes both in-studio and online.
+Please read more about our Fall Session 2023 schedule, registration, classes, tuition, and COVID-19 health & safety practices below!

 In-Studio & Online Class Schedule & Registration